A new challenge has bloomed for founders and managers in the Covid-19 era –how do they set key performance indicators (KPIs) for the years ahead?

 These same decision makers are now being forced to answer an alternative set of questions: Which staff do we retain, furlough, or layoff?
 Will our funding dry out?
 How much further will our revenues drop?

-We identified three fundamental areas where founders need to direct their attention over the coming 12 months, in order to set the stage for KPIs to create positive outcomes.
+We identified three fundamental areas where founders need to direct their attention over the coming 12 months, in order to set the stage for startup KPIs to create positive outcomes.

 Retention of Staff.